Maintenance Links

 Wright’s Lake Park - 8501 17th Avenue South

-Wright’s Lake Park is undergoing 1.5 acres of prairie restoration in three separate sections of the park beginning in August 2023.
-The goal of this restoration is to restore low-use turf areas and reduced-frequency mowing areas into more sustainable native vegetation that will improve water quality, reduce chemical usage, reduce maintenance inputs, provide pollinator and wildlife habitat, and improve park aesthetics.
+Wright’s Lake Park is undergoing 1.5 acres of prairie restoration in three separate sections of the park that began in August 2023.
+The goal of this project is to restore low-use turf areas and reduced-frequency mowing areas into more sustainable native vegetation that will improve water quality, reduce chemical usage, reduce maintenance inputs, provide pollinator and wildlife habitat, and improve park aesthetics.

 The process of restoring native areas generally takes three years until desirable establishment of vegetation is obtained.
 During the establishment years the site will look less than desirable.
 Patience is key.
 Please refer to the Restoration Plan: Step-by-Step on this page for more information on the process.